 The extension includes no additional program funding so it’s likely the estimated remaining $78B may be depleted by mid to late April.
 We suggest applying early if you plan to do so.

 First Community Bank will continue to accept first draw and second draw loan applications for businesses affected by the coronavirus pandemic.
 Eligible borrowers who meet the loan terms may have their loans forgiven.

 For questions or to apply, connect with a

 Paycheck Protection Program Slated to End This Month

-The Paycheck Protection Program (PPP) is still making emergency loans to businesses affected by COVID-19.
-With the program set to expire March 31, 2021, we encourage you to apply for a first draw or second draw loan if you plan to do so.
+The Paycheck Protection is still making emergency loans to businesses impacted by COVID-19.
+With the program set to expire March 31, 2021, we encourage you to apply now for a first draw or second draw loan if you plan to do so.

 Unless the program is extended by Congress, First Community Bank will stop accepting applications on Wednesday, March 24, 2021, to allow time for loan processing.

 While the U.S. House has passed legislation to extend the program through May 31, 2021, as of this notice publication, the extension has not passed the Senate or been signed into law.
 Unless that occurs, we will abide by the program’s original expiration date.
 Updates will be posted here if the time frame is extended.